joannlap/js-bootcamp/template-repo/ecmascript.md

 ### Language Specification

 TC39 is the committee that evolves JS.
-Their primary task is managing the official specification for the language.
+Their main task is managing the official specification for the language.
-Contrary to some established and frustratingly perpetuated myth, there are not multiple versions of JavaScript in the wild.
+There are not multiple versions of JavaScript in the wild.
 There's just one JS, the official standard as maintained by TC39 and ECMA.